 With info from the Office of the Privacy Commissioner of Canada, we’re going to cover what happens when you use your digital wallet, what this means for your privacy, and what to do about it.

 First, what is a digital wallet?

-A digital wallet is an app on a smart phone where you can pay for products quickly through your device (examples: Apple Pay, Google Pay, etc.).
+A digital wallet is an app on a smart phone or a watch where you can pay for products quickly through your device (examples: Apple Pay, Google Pay, etc.).

 How does it work?